wzin/opsworks_hipchat/README.md

 ##Usage
 How to receive notifications on each deployment:

-Put "opsworks_hipchat::deploy" recipe in your rails/nodejs/php/static opsworks layer under "Setup" or "Configure" section
+Put "opsworks_hipchat::deploy" recipe in your rails/nodejs/php/static opsworks layer under "Deploy" section

 Finally you will have something like this: